Tag: Home Gym

 Donning your running shoes and pounding the pavement may not always be an option or a desirable scenario.
 Many people live in areas with long seasons of extreme heat or cold.
 This is a time when a home gym seriously contributes to your gains.

 Space is the most valuable commodity for most of us setting up a home gym.
 Luckily, a cardio machine or equipment doesn’t have to hog precious square footage.
-Battle ropes, an exercise bike, or stair-step system all give you a great aerobic workout without taking up the whole room.
+Battle ropes, an exercise bike, or stair-step system (like a mini stepper motor) all give you a great aerobic workout without taking up the whole room.

 If you have more space to commit to a cardio machine, there are excellent machines to help you meet your goals.
 A treadmill, elliptical, or rower are popular choices that most of us already know how to use.